 Green tea contains four polyphenols, including epigallocatechin gallate (EGCG), which are powerful antioxidants known collectively as catechins, which are vital in extending your lifespan.

-Instead of purchasing expensive glutathione supplements to try and increase telemeres, add whey protein to your diet.
+Instead of purchasing expensive glutathione supplements to try and increase telomeres, add whey protein to your diet.
 Besides being a great superfood, whey is rich in sulfur amino acids.
 A convenient food for all cells, aminos help detox, build healthy tissue, and boost the immune system – but just make sure it is from a grass-fed cow source.

-One of the biggest keys to slowing down our aging is this active form of resveratrol polyphenols found in the skins, seeds and stems of red wine grapes.
+One of the biggest keys to slowing down our aging is this active form of resveratrol polyphenols found in the skins, seeds, and stems of red wine grapes.
 The ultra beneficial form, trans-Resveratrol, has been proven in studies by research universities to activate the SIRT1 longevity gene and enhance cellular productivity.
 It has been shown that trans-Resveratrol significantly modulates biomarkers of bone metabolism, inhibits pro-inflammatory enzymes such as COX-1 and COX-2, and exhibits chemopreventive agents, anticarcinogenic properties, cardioprotective effects, neuroprotective properties, and caloric restrictive behavior.

 This fat-soluble antioxidant is a compound found in the mitochondria, or energy center, of every cell of the body, with the greatest concentration in the heart, which, in part, helps it to pump forcefully.
-As an antioxidant, Co-Q-10 also scavenges free radicals, and inhibits the formation of clots.
+As an antioxidant, Co-Q-10 also scavenges free radicals and inhibits the formation of clots.
 More than a third of people with hypertension are deficient in Co-Q-10.
 Conversely, the antioxidant lowers blood pressure in patients with hypertension.

 Omega-3 EPA + DHA